Greece Moments Greece Moments

 Sugar Home, Xylokastro

-Katarina and Vagelis run a cozy bed and breakfast right at Pefkias Park in Xylokastro.
-Quiet location, lovingly furnished rooms, good breakfast and only two minutes from the beach.
+Katarina and Vagelis run a cozy bed and breakfast right next to Pefkias Park in Xylokastro.
+Quiet location, lovingly decorated rooms, a good breakfast, and just two minutes from the beach.
 All details about the accommodation on Booking.com*:

 Sul Mare, Diakopto

-Beautiful holiday home in a prime location can accommodate at least 6 people (2 bedrooms).
-High-quality equipment (including washing machine and AC), cozy garden right by the sea.
-Good starting point to explore the southern and western parts of the gulf.
-All details about the accommodation on Booking.com*:
+Beautiful vacation home in a prime location, accommodating at least 6 people (2 bedrooms).
+High-quality amenities (including a washing machine and AC), cozy garden right by the sea.
+A great starting point for exploring the southern and western parts of the Gulf.
+Full details about the accommodation on Booking.com*:

 Guided tours in the area

-The Golf is a classic individual travel destination.
-The range of organized excursions is limited, but there is the possibility to take individual day trips from Athens (e.g. to ancient Corinth or to Delphi).
-The Corinth Canal is also visited in combination with highlights on the Peloponnese (including Mycenae, Epidaurus).
+The Gulf is a classic destination for independent travelers.
+The selection of organized excursions is limited, but there is the option to take individual day trips from Athens (including to ancient Corinth or Delphi).
+The Corinth Canal is also visited in combination with highlights on the Peloponnese (including Mycenae and Epidaurus).
 These excursions are offered by GetYourGuide*:

 Ausflug Golf von Korinth Athen Bustour